Samin-Solouki/Wake-Word-Detection-in-Audio-Using-CNN-and-MFCCs/README.md

 # Wake-Word-Detection-in-Audio-Using-CNN-and-MFCCs
 Custom Wake Word Detection in Audio Using CNN and MFCCs / for the word "Samin"

+### **Project Level**:
+ Intermediate to Advanced – involves audio preprocessing, MFCC feature extraction, and deep learning model development for custom wake word detection.

+*You may find the report of the project under the name "Wake-Word-Detection-in-Audio-Using-CNN-and-MFCCsi.PDF"*

 ---

 ##  Project Highlights